Incest in folklore and mythology: Trickery and mistaken identity

 These tales, though culturally distinct and historically unconnected to the Oedipus narrative, often employ trickery, disguise, mistaken identity, moral testing, and the shock of discovery to explore the incest taboo.
 For example, in the Alur folktale "Uken" from Uganda, a mother, ridiculed by her son for her age, rejuvenates herself.
 Adorned with oil and beads, she lies on his sleeping mat, leading him to mistake her for his promised lover.
 After he unwittingly consummates with her, she makes known to him the identity of who he slept with at dawn, leaving him stunned.
 This tale, rooted in an oral-only culture, underscores the independent emergence of incest narratives.

 Similarly, a tale collected in 1988 from a nonliterate storyteller in rural northeastern Brazil involves the folk hero Camoes.
 Camoes tricks a king into believing he seduced his own mother by arranging for his mother to meet him at a bridge, implying a tryst to the king's hidden spy.
 Upon arrival, he then feigns shock at her presence and stages an encounter designed to appear carnal to the king's hidden spy, thereby exposing the king's gullibility rather than actual incest.
-This narrative frame the incestuous implication as a deceptive joke targeting the king (and audience).
+This narrative frames the incestuous implication as a deceptive joke targeting the king (and audience).
 The nonliterate storyteller initially denied knowing incest tales but shared this after reflection, underscoring cultural reluctance to discuss such themes.

 Medieval European tradition recounts the story of the Greek philosopher Secundus, who, seeking to test his mother's virtue after returning home in disguise as a suitor, successfully seduces her and then reveals his identity, shocking her.
 A parallel tale in Chihuahua, Mexico, describes a king instructing his servants to persistently flirt with and seduce his mother.
-After her initial resistance and she complaints of the advances of two servants, the king orders a further encounter by a third.
+After her initial resistance and she complains of the advances of two servants, the king orders a further encounter by a third.
 Ultimately, the third's flattery leads her to invite him to her bedroom for a nocturnal encounter.
 The king substitutes himself by disguising as the servant, enters her chamber, causing his mother to gasp ("My son!") upon recognition of him and the exposure of her willingness.
 These narratives use incest to probe moral questions about female chastity and share a common structure: the son (often disguised) seduces the mother to prove her lack of virtue, subsequently revealing his identity.